 "What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
 For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God’s."
 (1 Corinthians 6:19-20 NKJV)

 "So then, those who are in the flesh cannot please God.
-But you are not in the flesh but in the Spirit, IF INDEED THE SPIRIT OF GOD DWELLS IN YOU.
-Now if anyone does not have the Spirit of Christ, he is not His (or doesn’t belong to God).”
-(Romans 8:8-9 NKJV -- Emphasis Mine)
+But you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
+Now if anyone does not have the Spirit of Christ, he is not His (meaning that person does not belong to God).”
+(Romans 8:8-9 -- Emphasis Added)

-"In Him (Jesus Christ) you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, YOU WERE SEALED WITH THE HOLY SPIRIT OF PROMISE, WHO IS THE GUARANTEE OF OUR INHERITANCE UNTIL THE REDEMPTION OF THE PURCHASED POSSESSION (ALL TRUE BELIEVERS), to the praise of His glory."
-(Ephesians 1:13-14 NKJV) (Also Read About “God’s Guarantee” In 2 Corinthians 1:22 and 2 Corinthians 5:5)
+"In Him (Jesus Christ) you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise, Who is the guarantee of our inheritance until the redemption of the purchased possession (all true believers), to the praise of His glory."
+(Ephesians 1:13-14) (Also Read About “God’s Guarantee” In 2 Corinthians 1:22 and 2 Corinthians 5:5)